Boca Campground

 About

-Boca Campground sits on a plateau overlooking the western shore of Boca Reservoir in Tahoe National Forest, about 15 minutes northeast of Truckee.
-The 22-site campground is set among mature Jeffrey pine and fir trees, providing some shade in this relatively open setting with views of the reservoir.
-Each campsite includes a bear locker, fire ring with BBQ grate, and picnic table.
-The reservoir is popular for boating, water skiing, swimming, windsurfing, and fishing, with a boat ramp located less than a mile from the campground.
-The Little Truckee River flows nearby and is known for excellent catch-and-release fly-fishing.
-The Boca Townsite Interpretive Trail, located between Boca Dam and the railroad tracks, showcases the history of the boom-and-bust town of Boca, from its origins as a Central Pacific Railroad construction camp to the Boca Mill and Ice Company and later the Boca Brewery.
-The surrounding area offers extensive recreational opportunities including hiking, mountain biking, horseback riding, and OHV trails, though non-street-legal OHVs must be trailered from the campground to designated trailheads.
-Truckee is 15 minutes away with restaurants, shopping, and services.
-Lake Tahoe is 25 minutes away, and Stampede Reservoir is 12 miles north.
+Boca Campground occupies a scenic peninsula along the western shore of Boca Reservoir at approximately 5,700 feet elevation in the Tahoe National Forest.
+Stands of mature Jeffrey pine and fir provide partial shade across the 23 campsites, which overlook the reservoir.
+Each site includes a picnic table, fire ring with BBQ grate, and bear locker.
+Sites 19-22 require a short walk-in, making them well-suited for tent camping.
+Vault toilets are provided, but campers must bring their own drinking water.
+The reservoir is popular for boating, water skiing, swimming, and fishing, with a boat ramp located less than a mile from camp.
+The Little Truckee River nearby offers some of Northern California's best catch-and-release fly-fishing.
+The surrounding area features hiking, mountain biking, horseback riding, and OHV trails, though non-street legal OHVs must be trailered from the campground to trailheads.
+The Boca Townsite Interpretive Trail between Boca Dam and the railroad tracks traces the history of the former town of Boca, from its origins as a Central Pacific Railroad construction camp through its days as the Boca Mill and Ice Company and later the Boca Brewery.
+Truckee is 15 minutes away with full services, and Lake Tahoe is 25 minutes south.

 Directions